 Feedback is essential for effective communication and psychological safety.
 However, we recognize giving effective feedback can be difficult to do – it can be uncomfortable and there's always a risk of triggering defensiveness if not done thoughtfully.
 As a result, feedback loops close and collaboration suffers on most teams as they grow.
 We care deeply about giving and receiving feedback in a way that makes others feel cared about and not targeted.

 Whether it’s informally in meetings, via manager 1:1s or during all-hands, we put a lot of energy into developing good practices for giving feedback.
 For example, we have quarterly reviews since this allows us to check in with each other more frequently, and address what’s working well (so we can continue) and what needs to be improved.
 We also hold workshops on giving and receiving feedback and apply those skills in our everyday interactions.
+You can learn more about how we connect through feedback here.

 Flexible Work Arrangements